Table of Contents

 Trading mechanisms

-Stock exchanges use different mechanisms to match buyers and sellers, continuous trading and periodic auctions.
+Stock exchanges use different mechanisms to match buyers and sellers, continuous trading, and periodic auctions.
 Many exchanges now use electronic order books to match trades automatically.

 Settlement